Journal of Austrian-American History

 The Journal of Austrian-American History is a biannual, open access, peer-reviewed scholarly journal published by Pennsylvania State University Press, and the flagship publication of the Botstiber Institute for Austrian-American Studies.

 The journal publishes new research, review essays, and other materials of significance that explore the historic relationship between the United States and Austria, including the lands of the historic Habsburg empire.
+A current index of published articles is available.

 Content is interdisciplinary and emphasizes transatlantic exchange, across the fields of historical, political science, economics, law, and cultural studies.

-The Journal is covered in the Scopus abstract and citation database, in the MLA Bibliography, and it is included in ERIH PLUS, as well as in the Directory of Open Access Journals.
-Its 2023 Scopus impact factor is 0.18, with a sharply rising three-year average.
+The Journal is covered in the Scopus abstract and citation database, in the MLA Bibliography, and it is included in both ERIH PLUS and the Directory of Open Access Journals.
+Its 2025 Scopus impact factor is 0.112, with a sharply rising three-year average.
 The journal is indexed and accessible via the digital library of the Scholarly Publishing Collective at Duke University Press.

 Austrian-American relations

 By the mid-eighteenth century and the period of the American revolution, the Austrian-American relationship had already become significant.
 Transatlantic trade had already begun here between the Austrian-controlled port of Trieste and Philadelphia, while by the 1780s, the imperial court established the first Austrian representative in the Americas, Baron de Beelen-Bertholff, as a trade envoy.

 In 1820, appointed by Emperor Francis II, Alois von Lederer became the first Austrian Consul General to the United States.
 By 1829, with the blessing of Klemens von Metternich, Austrian religious and entrepreneurial elites had established the Leopoldine Society, a missionary endeavor founded to support Catholics in the United States, though in its early years, the Society devoted some of its greatest attention to Anishinaabe groups and Indigenous Peoples of the Upper Midwest.
+Beyond the Leopoldine Society, the Habsburg encounter with Native America remains an object of contemporary scholarly engagement.
+Among focal points, cultural artifacts acquired from Indigenous peoples constitute a center of interest in the North American collection at the Weltmuseum, the principal ethnographic museum in Vienna.

 During the American Civil War, Habsburg elites, such as Charles Frederick de Loosey, the Austrian consul in New York, finessed a balance among U.S., Austrian, and Mexican interests.
 Meanwhile, immigrants from across Austria-Hungary had begun to shape everyday life in the fields of media and commerce, popular and high culture, and more.

 The First World War reconfigured Austrian-American relations, not least through the postwar redrawing of Austro-Hungarian borders and the financial reconstruction of the First Austrian Republic.
 But inasmuch as the U.S. Senate had rejected the Treaty of Versailles, the process of reaching a U.S.-Austrian peace took a circuitous and prolonged path.
 These latter developments represent only a few of the highlights in a twentieth-century characterized by a series of bilateral milestones in political, economic, and diplomatic relations between the two countries.